ThibFrgsGmz/granite/README.md

 </p>

-<p align= "center"> GRANITE is an End-to-End Development Toolkit for Software Interface Document Scraping,
-It allows developers to abstractly describe an ICD in XML format and to output interface documentation in Markdown as well as C source code in order to bring embedded software developers and test facilities developers into phase. </p>
+<p align= "center"> GRANITE is a tool for generating an interface requirements document, along with the associated source code, from an abstract description of interfaces.
+These interface requirements are written in Markdown, the associated source code is in C language, and the abstract description is in XML language.
+This process makes it possible to put in phase at the level of the interfaces two softwares, an embedded software and an EGSE for example.
+This avoids misunderstandings or software implementations that differ from the requirement document, whether by suppliers, systems integrators or the test facilities team. </p>

 # Visual Studio Code Setup